-Mr. Freedman’s practice involves all types of business and related transactions, including corporate governance, counseling clients on the appropriate business entity, preparation, review, negotiation and closing of complex contracts and documents, buying and selling assets, real estate or business interests, shareholder agreements, operating agreements, buy-sell agreements, employment agreements and general business planning.
+Mr. Freedman’s practice involves all types of business and related transactions, including corporate governance, counseling clients on the appropriate business entity, preparation, review, negotiation and closing of complex contracts and documents, buying and selling assets, real estate or business interests, mergers, acquisitions, shareholder agreements, operating agreements, buy-sell agreements, vendor service agreements, employment agreements and general business planning.
 He is also involved in a variety of debtor and creditor rights matters including workouts and liquidations, receiverships, and transactional acquisition and sale matters involving insolvent entities and their owners.
 Mr. Freedman regularly represents court-appointed receivers in state and federal court matters.

 Mr. Freedman is AV rated in Martindale Hubbell.
 He has been recognized in the Michigan edition of Super Lawyers® since 2010 in the practice areas of business/corporate and real estate, named in DBusiness Top Lawyers in 2010, 2013, 2015 and 2018 in the areas of bankruptcy and creditor/debtor rights law, corporate law and real estate, and in Best Lawyers in America® in the areas of bankruptcy and creditor debtor rights/insolvency and reorganization law since 2012.

 Wayne State University Law School, Detroit Michigan

 Senior Associate Editor of Wayne Law Review from 1986-1987

 University of Michigan-Ross School of Business, Ann Arbor, Michigan

 State Bar of Michigan